CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

 In MPCVD there are practical considerations to be made regarding the timing of *when* to notify individual Participants.
-The primary factor in these decisions stems from the interaction of the *Active* embargo with the potential Participant's existing (explicit or implicit) disclosure policy.
+The primary factor in these decisions stems from the interaction of the _Active_ embargo with the potential Participant's existing (explicit or implicit) disclosure policy.

-### Participants with Disclosure Policies Shorter Than an Existing Embargo.
+### Participants with Disclosure Policies Shorter Than an Existing Embargo

 Adding a potential Participant with a known default disclosure policy *shorter* than an extant embargo leaves Participants with these options to choose from:

 1. Shorten the existing embargo to match the potential Participant's policy.

 2. Propose the existing embargo to the potential Participant, and, upon acceptance, share the report with them.

 3. Delay notifying the potential Participant until their default policy aligns with the existing embargo.

 4. Avoid including the potential Participant in the embargo entirely.

 !!! example "Example: A Vendor with a short default embargo"